Factbox: Who's bidding to be next World Trade Organization chief?

 Ngozi Okonjo-Iweala (Nigeria), board chair of global vaccine alliance Gavi

-Okonjo-Iweala, 65, is an economist and development specialist who has served as Nigeria's foreign minister and twice finance minister as well as working at the World Bank, including as a managing director.
-Declared as Nigeria's candidate late last week, the former Harvard and MIT student's work has involved efforts to make immunisation programmes financially sustainable.
+Okonjo-Iweala, 65, is an economist and development specialist who has served as Nigeria's foreign minister and finance minister as a managing director of the World Bank.
+The former Harvard and MIT student's work has involved efforts to make immunisation programmes financially sustainable.

+Nigeria sent her nomination to the WTO on Tuesday, the body confirmed.

 Diplomat for 30 years and champion of the rights of poorer countries as ex-coordinator of a group of the least developed countries.
 Holding a doctorate in international law and international relations, he co-chairs a working group of French-speaking countries on trade and development.